-If what you want is a middle ground between the chaotic spring and stagnant winter, home shopping towards the end of summer just might be for you.
-There’s a larger selection of homes available than in the fall and winter, and unlike in spring, houses will be priced to move.
+If what you want is a middle ground between the chaotic spring and stagnant winter, home shopping toward the end of summer might be right for you.
+There’s a larger selection of homes available than in the fall and winter, and unlike in the spring, houses will be priced to move.

-Homeowners who hoped to sell in spring or summer, but didn’t, will start to offer discounts towards the end of summer.
-Sellers still living in their homes want to move before the weather gets cold.
-Parents want to move before the school year starts.
-And because the end of the season attracts fewer buyers, good deals are still to be had.
+Homeowners who were unable to sell in spring or summer may start to offer discounts toward the end of summer.
+Sellers want to move before the weather gets cold, and parents want to move before the school year starts.

 Morrisville, a suburb of Raleigh, is consistently ranked as one of the best places to live in North Carolina.
-Its diversity, excellent public schools, and proximity to Raleigh make it one of the hottest spots in the state for Millenials and young families.
+Its diversity, excellent public schools, and proximity to Raleigh make it one of the most popular spots in the state for Millennials and young families.

 Winston-Salem is known for tobacco, but it brings so much more than that to the table.
 The fourth-largest city in North Carolina, Winston-Salem is family friendly, has good schools, and boasts more than 75 public parks.

 Charlotte is a metropolitan area that retains its southern charm.
 If you like city life, you’ll have a lot to do in Charlotte, which is known for its restaurants and nightlife.
 Over the last several years, Charlotte has become a destination for transplants to North Carolina.